shahnawaz/react-styleguide/README.md

 ## Form Validators

-  - Always make `validators.js` seperate file in feature folder for validation of form don't validate form in component         and make common form validation in `common` > `utils` > `form-validators.js` which can be used in more than one form or     all form like `isValid` we have declare in `SARA` see the code.
+  - Always make separate `validators.js` for each form component (keep the validation logic out of component).

        validators.js
        ```jsx
        // import from common > form-validators